 By the end of 2016 Kaloko had helped to construct a total of 19 new classrooms at five rural primary schools,

 Across rural areas of Zambia teachers face a number of challenges including the quality of classroom facilities, school resources, and health concerns, where teachers may perceive that living in rural areas increases the risk of disease and reduces access to healthcare for themselves and their families.
 Possibly the top factor of concern is the quality of local accommodation.
 Improving the facilities attracts more qualified teachers and improve the prospects for increased government funding and investment in the school.

-The construction of the two teachers’ houses at Bwembelelo Primary School was completed in November 2015 and construction will commence at Malembeka in 2017.
+The construction of the two teachers’ houses at Bwembelelo Primary School was completed in November 2015 and construction started at Malembeka in 2017.

 Provison of Safe Water

 The local population in Luansobe and Kashitu keeps on increasing and there is a growing pressure on the fragile local eco-system.
-Kaloko has been providing safe water sources for the last eight years and Kaloko drilled and equipped six new boreholes during 2016, providing clean, fresh and healthy water to local families and children in an area where the previous water sources were also sources of disease and often dry for part of the year.
-Six water management committees were formed, given tools and trained in how to maintain and repair their boreholes, ensuring that should the pumps break down the local communities will be able to quickly get them back into use.
+Kaloko has been providing safe water sources for the last ten years and Kaloko drilled and equipped seven new boreholes during 2018, providing clean, fresh and healthy water to local families and children in an area where the previous water sources were also sources of disease and often dry for part of the year.
+Seven water management committees were formed, given tools and trained in how to maintain and repair their boreholes, ensuring that should the pumps break down the local communities will be able to quickly get them back into use.

 HIV/Aids Peer Education

 A significant proportion of young people in the Copperbelt Province do not have a comprehensive knowledge of HIV/Aids transmission.
 These same youths very often have sexual intercourse before they attain 18 years and engage in high-risk sex.